eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 ---
+notes: Yeah, this one will almost certainly hit Lullabot.com as well.
+Keeping it here just in case, though.
 layout: post
 title: The Great Inline Editing Debate
 ---

+###Editorial UX is on the agenda!
+BADCamp had Spark, sessions on decoupling, and live UX tests.
+DC Toronto had back-to-back sessions on UX for site builders and content admins.
+Excellent stuff by @useradvocate!
+Identification of tasks and workflows, emphasis on improving the overal experience of completing relevant tasks rather than *just* streamlining individual forms, etc. Inline is getting a lot of attention -- in fact, it's possible that it could be included in D8 core. [issue](http://drupal.org/node/1824500) on the surface it seems like a huge win.
+But "on the surface" suggests concern.

+###Unpacking inline editing
+First, some definitions.

+- Contextual editing
+- Client-side editing
+- Inline editing
+- WYSIWYG editing

+Contextual editing is critical; client-side editing is plumbing, and it's extremely valuable.
+WYSIWYG is problematic but has a place inside of well structured content.
+Inline is trickier.

+###Understanding the pitfalls
+- Privileges the desktop web experience & the current design: makes anticipating impact elsewhere on the site and in other channels VERY hard
+- Only gives access to what is visible: masks unprinted metadata, state, etc.
+- Like WYSIWYG, encourages hack-the-fields ("The box that goes there")
+- Attempts to expose richer metadata result in "The node form on the client side," good but not Inline.
+- Closely-related Create In Place assumes very restricted set of options, and accentuates the problems. tough match for metadata driven sites. for views pages, will the metadata that causes a piece of content to appear there be auto-created? will creating it in a place, then overriding the metadata cause it to pop into existence somewhere else?

+###Direct manipulation: A leaky abstraction
+Leaky Abstraction: 'The page is where your content lives.'
+Joel Spolsky's writing.

+###When it works, when it doesn't

+###Warnings and opportunities

+---

+__Notes__

 Setup: Drupal Spark, Create.js, PHPCR, etc. I'm not so bullish.